Yewon-dev/Yewon-dev/README.md

 - 🌱 I’m currently learning MachineLearning and DeepLearning with Docker.
-- 📚 I am majoring in Mathematics and Computer Science.
+- 📚 I am majoring in Mathematics and Computer Engineering.

 <br/>